Evanescence: 1994–2000: Formation and early years

-Singer and pianist Amy Lee and guitarist Ben Moody met in 1994 in Little Rock, Arkansas at age 13 and 14, when the two were at a Christian youth camp where Lee played piano during sport activities and Moody played acoustic guitar and she thought they could play music together.
+Singer and pianist Amy Lee and guitarist Ben Moody met in 1994 in Little Rock, Arkansas at ages 13 and 14, when the two were at a Christian youth camp where Lee played piano during sport activities and Moody played acoustic guitar and she thought they could play music together.
 Lee thinks what drew them together at the time was that they "didn't fit in that well" and were "out of [their] element in this silly camp environment".
 Within a month of meeting, Lee brought Moody a cassette tape of her playing guitar and singing a song she wrote.
 They became musical collaborators, playing and working on music at Lee's home, and were soon performing acoustic sets at book stores and coffee houses in the Little Rock area.
 Lee said their music at the time "sounded different because we didn't have the means to make it sound like we wanted".
 Strings, choirs, and "dramatic, cinematic" sounds were musical desires they couldn't materialize as they were "just two kids in a basement".
 Lee had a 16-track recorder and she and Moody would use it and Pro Tools, "fake strings and choirs" on her keyboard, and layer sounds and beats for their early material, which they mixed and produced.
 "We were basically just putting it down to remember what we wanted", Lee said.

 Lee had the musical vision for Evanescence.
 What made her want to start a band was "the idea of combinations that were unlikely".
 Danny Elfman's film scores were a significant influence for her when she began creating Evanescence's music.
 Lee aimed to combine her various musical tastes, "bringing something from the cinematic and classical symphonic world and marrying it to metal, hard rock and alternative music."
 Perceiving "similarities between the drama of classical music and the heavier stuff I was listening to" inspired her to "bring those things together for myself", and she infused in Evanescence her love of contrasting sounds.
 "There was all this music that was inspiring me.
 And Evanescence was the product of these two extremes combining".
 After experimenting with band names, such as Childish Intentions and Stricken, Lee and Moody decided on Evanescence, which means disappearance or fading away.
 They wanted a name that was "out of nowhere", and when they came across the word they found it "beautiful" and "elusive".